chef-boneyard/chef-web-docs-2016/step_manage_webui/step_manage_webui_admin_organization_switch.rst

 To switch organizations:

 #.
-In the top navigation, next to |webui button_organization|, select an organization from the drop-down list.
+In the top navigation, next to **Organization**, select an organization from the drop-down list.